mmiedaner/mmiedaner.github.io/_posts/2017-01-16-introduction-to-docker-security.md

 patch management lightning fast and set up various additional security measures.
 Either way you need to lift some weight.
-Of course their are ways to reduce your attack surface by taking additional measures like namespacing, eliminating the use of "root" as much as possible and so on.
+Of course their are ways to reduce your attack surface by taking additional measures like name spacing, eliminating the use of "root" as much as possible and so on.

 Docker Hub or any other registry for containers is a very convenient and